andrewyuanyuan/14848-Project-Final/README.md

 For **SonarQube**, in order to run it in GCP, I built it upon the source code of this [project](https://hub.docker.com/_/sonarqube), customize my Dockerfile and build my own image.

-For **terminal application**, I used React to build it frontend interface.
+For **terminal application**, I used Bootstrap to build its frontend interface.

 You can see all the Dockerfiles and source codes in my repository.